Minimizing cones associated with isoparametric foliations: Introduction

 The paper is organized as follows.
-In \S 2 we review the classification of isoparametric foliations, Ferus and Karcher's result on isoparametric minimizing hypercones and Lawlor's classification of homogeneous minimizing hypercones.
-As a result, classification of isoparametric minimizing hypercones and the property that isoparametric minimizing hypecones are all strictly area-minimizing easily follow.
-In \S3.1 we briefly go through the ideas of Lawlor's curvature criterion, then apply it to cones over focal submanifolds in \S3.2 and \S3.3 for $g=4$, and $g=3$, $6$ respectively.
-In \S 4, we first consider cones over products of two focal submanfolds, next establish Theorem 3 and Theorem 4, then extend both to the case of products of several focal submanifolds in \S\ref{added}, and finally include the case involving $g=2$ in \S\ref{g2}.
+In \S 2 we review some fundamental results related to the topic of our paper.
+In \S3.1 we briefly go through the ideas of Lawlor's curvature criterion and apply it to cones over focal submanifolds in \S3.2 and \S3.3 for $g=4$ and $g=3$, $6$ respectively.
+In \S 4, we first consider the minimal products of two focal submanfolds with $g=3,4,6$, then the multiple case based on the observation Remark \ref{rknice}, and finally include $g=2$ with the aid of Lawlor's results on cones over products purely of spheres.
+Extending \S\ref{Section4}, the last section is devoted to the case of products among minimal isoparametric hypersurfaces and focal submanifolds.
+Our arguments heavily rely on the foliation structures.